Optimal Entry and Consumption under Habit Formation: Proof of the verification theorem

-\section{Proof of The Verification Theorem}
+\section{Proof of the verification theorem}

-We first show that the consumption constraint $c_t\geq Z_t$ implies the constraint on the controlled wealth process by the following lemma. \begin{lemma} The admissible space $\mathcal{A}$ is not empty if and only if the initial budget constraint $x\geq m(k)z$ is fulfilled.
+We first show that the consumption constraint $c_t\geq Z_t$ implies the constraint on the controlled wealth process in the next lemma. \begin{lemma} The admissible space $\mathcal{A}$ is not empty if and only if the initial budget constraint $x\geq m(k)z$ is fulfilled.
 Moreover, for each pair $(\pi,c)\in\mathcal{A}$, the controlled wealth process $\hat{X}^{\pi,c}_t$ satisfies the constraint

-where the deterministic function $m(t)$ is defined in (\ref{mt}) and refers to the cost of subsistence consumption per unit of standard of living at time t. \end{lemma} {\it Proof.} Let's first assume that $x\geq m(k)z$, we can always take $\pi_t\equiv 0$, and $c_t=ze^{\int^t_k(\delta(v)-\alpha(v))dv}$ for $t\in[k,T]$.
+where the deterministic function $m(t)$ is defined in (\ref{mt}) and refers to the cost of subsistence consumption per unit of standard of living at time t. \end{lemma} \begin{proof} Let's first assume that $x\geq m(k)z$, we can always take $\pi_t\equiv 0$, and $c_t=ze^{\int^t_k(\delta(v)-\alpha(v))dv}$ for $t\in[k,T]$.
 It is easy to verify $\hat{X}^{\pi,c}_t\geq 0$ and $c_t\equiv Z_t$ so that $(\pi,c)\in\mathcal{A}$, and hence $\mathcal{A}$ is not empty.

 On the other hand, starting from $t=k$ with the wealth $x$ and the standard of living $z$, the addictive habits constraint $c_t\geq Z_t$, $k\leq t\leq T$ implies that the consumption must always exceed the \emph{subsistence consumption} $\bar{c}_t=Z(t;\bar{c}_t)$ which satisfies